CalFresh

 CalFresh Student status also requires the student meet at least one of the following requirements:

-- Working and getting paid for at least 20 hours per week OR a total of 80 hours a month on average
+- Working and getting paid an average of 20 hours per week or an average of 80 hours a month

-- Approved (or awarded or accepted) for federal or state work study, anticipates working, and have not refused a work assignment (can still be eligible even if a work-study job has not begun or is not currently available)
+- Approved (or awarded or accepted) for federal or state work study, anticipates working, and has not refused a work assignment (can still be eligible even if a work study job has not begun or is not currently available)

-- Students attending CSU, UC or private university receiving Cal Grant A OR B, and that have received a letter from the California Student Aid Commission (CSAC) noting that they might be eligible for CalFresh benefits
+- Students attending CSU, UC, or private university receiving TANF-funded Cal Grant A or B, and who have received a letter from the California Student Aid Commission (CSAC) noting that they might be eligible for CalFresh benefits.

-- Exerting parental control over a dependent household member under the age of 6 OR between the age of 6 and 12 with no adequate childcare (as determined by the county on a case-by-case basis) OR are a single par-ent of a dependent household member under the age of 12
+- Exerting parental control over a dependent household member under the age of 6 OR between the age of 6 and 12 with no adequate childcare (as determined by the county on a case-by-case basis) OR are a single parent of dependent household member under the age of 12.

 - International, DACA, and DREAM students will not be eligible, even with a work VISA/Social Security Number.

-- Out-of-state students can still be eligible for CalFresh Food if they are residing in California for the school year.
+- Out-of-state students can still be eligible for CalFresh if they are living in California.

 View information/download as a PDF